Demographics of Sarawak: Indian/South Asian

 The Indians and generally South Asians in Sarawak are a small geographical and ethno-cultural community, estimated to be between 6,500 people (figure also includes those of mixed parentage and professionals, students and residents from other parts of Malaysia), found mainly in the urban exteriors of Kuching and Miri division.
 The majority of Indians in Sarawak are Tamils.
 There are also other Indians minorities from the Punjabi Sikhs, Telugus, Sindhis and Keralites ethnic groups.

 The Sikhs were among the earliest South Asians to set foot on Sarawak's soil, recruited by the first White Rajah, Sir James Brooke in Singapore as police officers to bring peace, law and order during the 1857 Chinese uprising in Bau.
 At a much later stage, the Sikhs were employed as security personnel for the Sarawak Shell Company in Miri and also as government-appointed prison wardens.
 It is also believed that there were a few Sikhs in the Sarawak Rangers, which was formed in 1872.

 As for the Tamils and other minority Indian ethnic groups, their history in the state began during the 1860s, when they were brought in from South India by the second White Rajah Charles Brooke to work in the tea and coffee plantations at Matang Hills.
 They were also traders and travelers visiting the state for religious, educational or business opportunities.
 After many years, the South Asian community had extended to include newer immigrants from Sri Lanka, Pakistan and other areas in India.
-The Indian Muslims were prominent in the restaurant business, textile trade & Indian food production.
+The Indian Muslims were prominent in the restaurant business, textile trade and Indian food production.
 They were also instrumentally significant in their contribution to the Islamic fellowship and religious welfare in the state with their Muslim Malay brethren.

-Some of the present-day Sarawak South Asians (especially the ones who speak English as their first language) are from mixed marriages with the Malays, Chinese & other Sarawak native ethnic groups, with some of the younger generation using English, Sarawak Malay or one of the native or Chinese dialects to communicate with everybody else.
+Some of the present-day Sarawak South Asians (especially the ones who speak English as their first language) are from mixed marriages with the Malays, Chinese and other Sarawak native ethnic groups, with some of the younger generation using English, Sarawak Malay or one of the native or Chinese dialects to communicate with everybody else.
 They have assimilated well within the state's general population as a culturally distinct group in Sarawak that is rather unique as opposed to the Indian diaspora of Peninsular Malaysia and the Asian region in general.
 A number of Sarawak Indians can be found working as doctors, lawyers, engineers, teachers and other professional careers in the government and private sectors.